pixel

 Health Care Costs

-The parent whose healthcare plan takes care of the child’s health care costs usually receives credit for the amount paid in the child support formula.
+The parent whose healthcare plan takes care of the child’s healthcare costs usually receives credit for the amount paid in the child support formula.
 The parent must present evidence of the payroll deduction to the court to get the credit for the child’s health insurance.

 Child Care Expenses

-In Texas, child care costs between $10,000 and $50,000 a year.
+In Texas, childcare costs between $10,000 and $50,000 a year.
 The other parent will fully cover the cost of child care if the custodial parent bears the burden of child care all the time.

 In Texas, property division laws guide the division of marital assets during a divorce.
 Assets are categorized as community property, owned jointly, or separate property, owned individually.
 While community property is split evenly, separate property remains untouched.
 It’s beneficial for spouses to agree on dividing community property equally without court intervention, as court decisions might lead to uneven percentage-based divisions.